 Never leave garbage outside the cottage unless it is in a tightly covered container.
 Country critters are attracted to garbage.
 Unless you wish to have additional company during your vacation, please follow the garbage disposal instructions below.
 All garbage must be removed from the property at the end of your rental period.
 Any garbage left at the cottage premises will result in a $50.00 disposal charge.

-Location of nearest Recycling Depot: Insturctions at the cottage.
+Location of nearest Recycling Depot: Every Monday roadside

 Most cottage properties in this area use either a private well, or the municipal water system as a water source, while a few use lake water.
 If it says the water source is well or lake the following usually applies.
 The water may be safe to drink, but many cottage owners filter or boil their water, or bring in drinking water from an outside source.
 Cottages with wells or lake water supply use an electric pump to provide water inside the cottage.
 The pump will go off and on when the system requires water.
 Please note that it normally should NOT run for more than 10 minutes straight or so, when there is no water being run.
 Check owner instructions regarding pump.
 If you believe there is a problem, turn the pump off until you have contacted the maintenance person listed, or the rental agency to determine if there is indeed, a difficulty.
 If it says municipal water supply below all of the above does not apply to this property.